CodaBool/p12-slap/README.md

 packer build -debug .
 ```

+# Smart build
+- in order to only build front end I would need to split into a client server folder struct
+  - then update in vercel the root folder

 # Bugs
 - ~~[running in mount twice](https://stackoverflow.com/a/69076030/15428240)~~ this should be solved now
 - (feature?) you will be able to slap on cards which are burned.